-The Internet of Things (IoT) is the internet-able nature of modern physical devices, vehicles, and buildings.
-You may also have heard of IoT products as connected devices or smart devices.
+The Internet of Things (IoT) contains everything that connects to the internet.
+It describes the internet-able nature of modern physical devices, vehicles, and buildings.
+You may also have heard of IoT products as connected devices or “smart” devices.

-Typically, Internet of Things devices have sensors and software that enable the collection and exchange of data via the internet.
-IoT objects can be controlled remotely, allowing direct integration with computer systems, which, it’s argued, results in economic benefit and improved efficiency for users.
+Typically these smart devices use sensors and software to enable the collection and exchange of data.
+Furthermore these devices can be controlled remotely to allow direct integration with computer systems, which theoretically results in greater convenience and efficiency for users.

-IoT shopping applications, for example, could track a phone’s location to learn a person’s shopping habits.
-Users would then be targeted with special offers for their favorite shops and products.
+IoT shopping apps, for example, can track a phone’s location to learn a person’s shopping habits.
+Companies can use this data to target individuals with special offers for their favorite shops and products.

-IoT application goes further than just gimmicks and consumer products, though.
-Large-scale projects, such as smart grids, smart homes, intelligent transportation, and smart cities are also embracing IoT.
-In fact, some cyber-experts have estimated there will be as many as 50 billion IoT objects by 2020.
+IoT application goes further than consumer products.
+Large-scale projects, such as smart grids, smart homes, intelligent transportation, and smart cities, are also embracing IoT.

-There are many privacy benefits to a VPN, which this blog has covered many times.
-Even better, an ExpressVPN router uses a VPN on any Wi-Fi-enabled device, even ones that can’t normally run VPN software, like PlayStation, Xbox, TV, and all your smart devices.
-In short, if it connects to Wi-Fi, it’s protected.
+There are many privacy and security benefits to a VPN, which this blog has covered many times.
+Even better, an ExpressVPN router gives VPN protection to any Wi-Fi-enabled device, even ones that can’t normally run VPN software, like gaming consoles and all of your home devices.